stoplightio/spectral/CONTRIBUTING.md

 First of all, thanks for considering contributing to Spectral! ✨ It's people like you that make tools like Spectral awesome. 💖

 At Stoplight, we want contributing to Spectral to be an enjoyable and educational project for anyone to contribute to.
 Contributions go beyond commits in pull requests.
-We are excited to recieve contributions in the form of:
+We are excited to receive contributions in the form of:

-- TODO: content
-- TODO: ideas
+- feature ideas
+- code
-- TODO: sharing
+- implementations
-- TODO: triaging issues
+- triaging issues
-- TODO: reviewing pull requests
+- reviewing pull requests
+- blog posts, talks referencing the project, tweets
-- TODO: much more
+- and much more!

+If it is related to Spectral, we consider it a contribution.

 If you are new to contributing to open source, GitHub has created a helpful guide with lots of resources [here](https://opensource.guide/how-to-contribute/).
-If you want more help, post in our [forum]() or send us an email to [support@stoplight.io](mailto:support@stoplight.io).
+If you want more help, post in our [Community forum](https://community.stoplight.io/c/open-source) or send us an email to [support@stoplight.io](mailto:support@stoplight.io).
 We are happy to help you out there.

+We want to encourage everyone to be welcoming to newcomers and encourage new contributors from all backgrounds.

 Also, to help create an environment where anyone could potentially be welcome to contribute, we have a Code of Conduct that applies to the project and adjacent spaces related to Spectral.